GameDevBhavesh/flutter_animation_editor/README.md

 5. change animation duration.
 6. more to come.

-All via a simple, unified API without fussing with AnimationController and StatefulWidget.
+All via a simple unified api
 ![Basic Animations](screenshots/1.png)
 <!-- ![Visual Effects](screenshots/2.png) -->